KK thesis

-The KK thesis or KK principle is a principle of epistemic logic which states that "If you know that P is the case then you know that you know that P is the case."
+The KK thesis or KK principle (also known as epistemic transparency or positive introspection) is a principle of epistemic logic which states that "If you know that P is the case then you know that you know that P is the case."
 This means that one cannot know that P is, if one does not know whether one's knowledge of P is correct.
 Its application in science can be expressed in the way that it must not only justify its knowledge claims but it must also justify its method of justifying.
 The principle is also described as knowledge-reflexivity contention.

 Principle

 In formal notation, the principle can be stated as: "Kp→KKp" (literally: "Knowing p implies the knowing of knowing p").
 It is said that the wide acceptance of the thesis steered many philosophers of science towards skepticism since the thesis features infinite regress and that to know is interpreted as "to know with certainty that one knows".
 The principle also holds that informational independence has epistemological consequences.
 An application of the principle may involve Hume's skepticism, which holds that it is not possible to know the induction hypothesis needed to determine the derivative knowledge that P from what is already known.
 This finally leads to the Humean skeptical conclusion if it is attained using KK hypothesis.

 An account goes as far as saying that the thesis is false due to these reasons since any argument that depends upon it is unsatisfactory.
 It is also said that the thesis had been disputed since the introduction of the epistemic logic by Jaakko Hintikka in 1962.
 There are contemporary epistemologists who pointed out that skepticism can be rejected by rejecting the KK principle but to do so means one is also rejecting the idea of knowledge.